steven-lang/steven-lang.github.io/content/authors/admin/_index.md

 highlight_name: false
 ---

-I’m a Computer Science student at the Technical University of Darmstadt and a research assistant at the Artificial Intelligence and Machine Learning Lab, TU Darmstadt.
+I’m a PhD student at the  Artificial Intelligence and Machine Learning Lab, TU Darmstadt.

-My main research interests cover a broad range of Machine Learning related topics such as deep models, probabilistic models, deep generative models and their applications in computer vision.
+My main research interests cover a broad range of Machine Learning related topics such as deep models, tractable probabilistic models, deep generative models and their applications in computer vision.